Obarrie/CSC305Project/CONDUCT.md

 communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a report to the Product Owner.
+Violating these terms may lead to a permanent ban.

+### 4. Permanent Ban

+**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

+**Consequence**: A permanent ban from any sort of public interaction within the community.

 ## Attribution